-Adjusting your bike’s drive chain should be the easiest job in the world, however it is remarkable the number of riders you see with a chain so slack it is virtually dragging on the ground.
+Tightening your bike’s drive chain should be the easiest job in the world, however it is remarkable the number of riders you see with a chain so slack it is virtually dragging on the ground.
 Here’s our guide on how to adjust it, with some top tips along the way.

-The first thing to do is read your owner’s manual.
+Step 1 - The first thing to do is read your owner’s manual.
 There is no fixed rule when it comes to a chain’s tension, each bike is different so look in your owner’s manual to find out what the free play should be.
 Once you know what the slack should be, write it on your garage wall with a permanent marker so next time you won’t have to dig out the manual.

-With the bike’s rear wheel off the ground, loosen the axel nut and slacken off the adjustors by the same amount each side.
-When adjusting a chain always tighten the adjustors rather than loosening them as it makes the adjustment more accurate.
-Once the chain is nice and slack (or slacker than it was before you started!) do up the axel nut so it only has a very minimal amount of resistance then tighten the adjustors by the same amount each side, usually quarter of a turn.
+Step 3 - With the bike’s rear wheel off the ground, loosen the axle nut and slacken off the adjusters by the same amount each side.
+Once the chain is nice and slack (or slacker than it was before you started!) do up the axle nut so it only has a very minimal amount of resistance then tighten the adjusters by the same amount each side, usually quarter of a turn.

-Although most bikes have marks on their swingarm to help you these are notoriously inaccurate so instead measure from the centre of the axel to a fixed point on the swingarm.
+Step 5 - Although most bikes have marks on their swingarm to help you these are notoriously inaccurate so instead measure from the centre of the axle to a fixed point on the swingarm.
 Check both sides are the same and hopefully this should mean your rear wheel is correctly aligned.
 You can measure it more accurately but this basic technique is good enough for a home DIYer.

-Finally, before tightening everything up properly, give the wheel a good bash inwards to ensure the adjustors are properly located, double check the free play again and then tighten the axel nut.
+Step 6 - Finally, before tightening everything up properly, give the wheel a good bash inwards to ensure the adjustors are properly located, double check the free play again and then tighten the axle nut.
 When tightening the nut always use a torque wrench set to the correct value (check your owner’s manual) and use your free hand to put some tension on the chain when you are tightening it.